 If you have GAP coverage on your insurance policy, it may pay the difference between what is owed on the loan and what the insurance company has paid.

-If you do not have GAP coverage, you may choose to discuss substitution of collateral with your lender.
+When you do not have GAP coverage, you may choose to discuss substitution of collateral with your lender.
 If the lender agrees, the insurance proceeds may be used to purchase another vehicle and have that vehicle stand as security for the loan.

 Am I entitled to a rental car while my vehicle is being repaired?